Ambien has a

 - Approved Age: For adults over 18 years of age.

-- Drug Interactions: Certain medications and substances can interact with Belsomra and Ambien, such as alcohol, opioids, seizure medications, antibiotics, antifungals, benzodiazepines, SSRIs, and tricyclic antidepressants.
+- Drug Interactions: Certain medications and substances can interact with Belsomra and Ambien, such as alcohol, opioids, seizure medications, antibiotics, antifungals, benzodiazepines, selective serotonin reuptake inhibitors (SSRIs), and tricyclic antidepressants.

 Many of the common side effects of the two medications are the same, including: